 "a thriving Village Center, with community facilities, such as Wescustogo Grange Hall, the Village Green, the Town Office and Memorial School, all interconnected to adjacent village neighborhoods by sidewalks.
-Small village businesses should provide shopping convenience for residents, maybe a pharmacy, service station, small grocery store, hardware store, document of the professional offices."
+Small village businesses should provide shopping convenience for residents, maybe a pharmacy, service station, small grocery store, hardware store, doctors and other professional offices."